ST43

 ST43-R006, CTL Rail, photographed near the Miejska Górka sugar plant on July 24, 2006.

-Currently ST43 is the basic heavy diesel in the PKP service.
+For several years, following the drastic reduction of the ST44 fleet, ST43 was the most numerous heavy diesel in the PKP service.
 Some pictures can be found here.

 060DA-1009 (Electroputere 1009/1971), operated by PTKiGK Rybnik.
 Photo taken in Zebrzydowice on October 20, 2006.